iron-vault-plugin/iron-vault/docs/Player's Guide/Getting Started/Build a Starting Sector.md

 ![[sector-with-stuff.png]]

 There's a lot more you could do here to gussy it up, but as the Rulebook says, I like to keep it simple.
 I can make it fancier later!

+For a more in-depth guide to working with the Canvas, see [its official documentation](https://help.obsidian.md/Plugins/Canvas).

 #### Create passages